tobikli/ba-thesis/content/introduction.typ

 describes the architecture and implementation of the proposed testing framework, including E2E and load testing strategies. \
   *Chapter 5 Test Results*

-demonstrates the framework through practical experiments and evaluates its effectiveness in addressing the research objectives. \
+discusses the results, challenges and limitations of the testing suite. \
   *Chapter 6 Summary*

-summarizes the findings, discusses limitations, and outlines directions for future research. \
+summarizes the findings and outlines directions for future research. \